silverstripe-terraformers/keys-for-cache/docs/en/relationship-config.md

 ### `has_one` <-> `has_many`

-This is simple enough, and is probably something you've seen many times before.
+This is straightforward enough, and is probably something you've seen many times before.
 Potentially you haven't needed to implement it quite as vigurously before though.

 A common example of "missing configuration" is the `Link` module, which states that a `Link` `has_one` `SiteTree`: